laura-is-here/anarchistlb-hugo/README.md

 > A static website to a political group.
 Built with Hugo and depoloyed on Netlify.
 Integrated with Forestry CMS for content management.

+__This repository is deprecated.__

+To see the latest repository, visit https://github.com/laura-is-here/anarchistlb-gatsby/

 ## Features

 - Add new pages from Markdown files (or using Forestry CMS)